Reuben Haines III: Participation in Scientific Societies

 Haines was elected to the Academy of Natural Sciences of Philadelphia on November 16, 1813.
 He became corresponding secretary in 1814, after the previous secretary, Camillus M. Mann, neglected his duties.
 In this role, and through his contacts in the Quaker community, Haines engaged with a large network of scientists in North America and abroad.
 In New York, his contacts included Samuel L. Mitchill and DeWitt Clinton, who soon organized a similar society called the New York Lyceum of Natural History, now known as the New York Academy of Sciences.

 Although Haines did not publish his own work, he participated in peer review with other Academy members.
 He was on the committee that gave a favorable review to Thomas Nuttall's description of the golden selenia (Selenia aurea) and clasping jewelflower (Streptanthus maculatus), type species of the genus Streptanthus.
 Prior to his involvement at the Academy, he had served as volunteer librarian at the Friends' Library in 1809–1810.

 Haines was one of three Academy members who nominated John James Audubon for membership in 1824; the others were Charles Alexandre Lesueur and Isaiah Lukens, the clockmaker.
 Audubon was rejected on suspicion of scientific misconduct.
 Five letters from Audubon to Haines are extant.

+In 1829, Haines was elected a Corresponding Member of the Royal Academy of Sciences of Turin, Italy.